 When you rent it, it won’t mean you’ll be forfeiting all your tax breaks.
-There are a lot of very specific rules regarding this from the IRS, but there’s a few main points below:
+There are a lot of particular rules regarding this from the IRS, but there are a few main points below:

 If it’s being rented for 15+ days each year, it’s necessary to report that income

-If you’re reporting your income, you’re able to deduct your interest and costs that are related to the rental as business expenses through the time that the vacation home is earning income.
-Then you’ll be able to deduct that interest as your personal deduction during the time you live there.
+If you’re declaring your income, you’re able to deduct your interest and costs that are related to the rental as business expenses through the time that the vacation home is earning income.
+Then you’ll be able to deduct that interest as your deduction during the time you live there.

 One thing that you should remember is that it’s hard to be a landlord.
 You’re going to need a tax advisor or accountant, to help with coping with your financial issues.

-Because the majority of second homes will be find where you’ll want to live rather than where you’ve got to live due to commitments like family or work, a lot of people are going to keep their vacation home longer than a primary residence.
-This is going to give you a lot more time for paying down your home and watching the home appreciate.
+Because the majority of second homes will be found where you’ll want to live rather than where you’ve got to live due to commitments like family or work, a lot of people are going to keep their vacation home longer than a primary residence.
+This is going to give you a lot more time for paying down your house and watching the home appreciate.

 Although property values often will fluctuate in some of the markets, the price of just about any property or home will likely go up as time passes.
-This means your vacation home is going to be a very solid investment.
+This means your vacation home is going to be a substantial investment.

-When you plan ahead and buy your own vacation home that can become your main residence at retirement it can help you save a lot of money.
+When you plan and buy your own vacation home that can become your primary residence at retirement, it can help you save a lot of money.
 When you start early, you’ll build equity and reduce the mortgage debt when it comes to your retirement and current residences.
-When retirement comes and you sell the home you currently have may even give you enough for paying off both of the mortgages
+When retirement comes, and you sell the home you currently have may even give you enough for paying off both of the mortgages

 It’s important to know that it can be a little more expensive and hard to buy.